justincasher/justincasher.github.io/seminars/2024, spring AG NT seminar.md

 ---
-layout: Post
+layout: Mathematics
-permalink: /seminars
+permalink: /spring-2024-AG-NT-seminar
 feedformat: card
 title: Seminars
 ---
 <br>

-### Graduate algebraic geometry and number theory seminar
+This is the schedule from the Indiana University spring 2024 graduate seminar in algebraic geometry and number theory.

-We meet from 1:00 PM to 1:55 PM on Tuesdays in Rawles 316.
-Everyone is from Indiana University unless indicated otherwise.

 ###### Schedule